SwissBorg/lithium/README.md

-# SwissBorg Split-brain Resolver for Akka Clusters
+# Lithium - A Split-Brain Resolver for Akka-Cluster

 When a cluster member becomes unreachable the leader cannot perform its duties anymore.
 Members cannot change state, singletons cannot be moved to a different member.
 In such situations the cluster administrator has to manually down members so the leader can continue its duties.
-This library provides a few strategies that can automatically down members without user intervention.
+This library provides a few strategies that will automatically down members without needing any intervention.

-## Stable After
+## Stable-After
-Split-brain resolution is only run after the cluster has been stable for a configured amount of time.
+The strategy is run only after the cluster has been stable for a configured amount of time.
 The stability is affected by members changing state and failure detections.
 However, the stability is not affected by members becoming "joining" or "weakly-up" as they are not counted in decisions.